SCrossfield/tidyData/README.md

 This document explains what happens in the run_analysis.R

-Aim: The aime of run_analysis.R is to transform the data as described in the Getting and Cleaning Data Assignment
+Aim: The aim of run_analysis.R is to transform the data as described in the Getting and Cleaning Data Assignment

 run_analysis.R does the following:

 First, it downloads a zip file of data as follows:

 Title: Human Activity Recognition Using Smartphones Dataset, Version 1.0